frederic-perez/AmE-dictionary/data/idioms.md

 __x, y, and z__ _n_ A figure of speech used when making a hypothetical argument or example. _Well, I could say, “God doesn’t exist because of X, Y and Z.”_
 __X’s and O’s__ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
 The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.
 __XYZ__ In spoken language, “XYZ” is often used to refer to hypothetical or unspecified elements, variables, or situations.
+__y’all__ (ya’ll, yall, waw) _chiefly Southern US_ You.
+Usually used in addressing two or more persons. _I’m Mary Poppins, y’all!_ _Howdy, y’all._
+__yada yada yada__
 __yada, yada(, yada)__ :nine::m: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
 Used to summarize, characterize, or represent information or chatter that one finds boring, trivial, or unnecessary.
 Boring or empty talk.
 Sometimes spelled “yadda, yadda, yadda.” _So then I ran into my friend, Sarah.
 Sarah and I went to high school together, and we were really good friends until we had a bit of a falling out.
 Yada, yada, yada, the point is that I haven’t seen her in a long time._ __2__ _slang_ By extension, et cetera; so on and so forth. _A: “What are you up to tonight?”
 B: “Not much.
 Dinner, homework, yada, yada.
 How about you?”_ _There were all sorts of things stuck in that attic—old furniture, dolls’ houses, broken appliances, yada, yada, yada._
 __yankee dime__ A kiss. _My grandmother would always say, “Come give me a yankee dime, my dear,” when she wanted a kiss._
 __yap__ __2__ To chatter; to gossip. _Did you just come here to yap?_ __3__ _n_ Nonsense; gibberish. _That windbag can produce an enormous amount of yap._ __4__ _vi_ To empty one’s stomach; to vomit. _Who yapped in the bushes?_ _A yapping dog._
 __yap, yap, yapping all day long__ Talking nonstop, especially about insignificant things. _Connie’s nice enough, but once she starts yap, yap, yapping all day long, I feel a headache coming on._
 __yard__ _n_ A one-hundred-dollar bill.
 (Underworld.) _The guy wanted a yard just to fix a little dent in the fender._
-__yea or nay__ :two: Yes or no. “Yea” is pronounced (and commonly misspelled as) “yay.” _What do you think of this outfit for tonight?
+__yea or nay__ :three: Yes or no. “Yea” is pronounced (and commonly misspelled as) “yay.” _What do you think of this outfit for tonight?
 Yea or nay?_
 __yeah, yeah (,yeah)__ _informal_ A dismissive phrase commonly used to express impatience, frustration, or incredulity with what the previous speaker has said. _Yeah, yeah, we’ve heard it all before.
 Now when is your organization going to start taking steps toward real change?_ _A: “And then my dog ate my homework, I swear.”
 B: “Yeah, yeah, yeah.
 Tell me what really happened.”
 A: “I might have forgotten about the assignment.”
 A: “There we go.”_
 __yen__ :two: A desire.
 Often used in the phrase “have a yen for (someone/something).” _Meredith has a real yen to be a surgeon, which, combined with her work ethic, should bring her much success._
+__yikes__
 __yippee-ki-yay__ :two::hammer:
+__yips__ In the novels by James Ellroy, the phrase “she had the yips” likely refers to a condition of nervousness or a loss of nerve.
+This expression is often used in sports to describe a sudden loss of skill or confidence, particularly in activities like golf or baseball.
+In a broader context, it can signify a general state of anxiety or unease.
+Ellroy’s use of this term may indicate a character’s psychological state or emotional turmoil within the narrative.
 __yo__ _slang_ A colloquial variant of “hello,” used either as a greeting or to get someone’s attention. _“Yo, they’re making a movie!_
+__You ain’t seen nothing yet!__
 __you are what you eat__ To be healthy, you need to eat good food.
 __you bet__ _Do you want more coffee?
 You bet._
 __you can say that again__ I agree completely; what you said is especially true. _A: “Wow, that exam was brutally difficult.”
 B: “You can say that again!
 It was the hardest test I’ve ever taken.”_